 As always, the quality of the raw ingredients determines how good the soup will taste.
-Ripe, plump, vividly coloured vegetables with fresh, unbruised stalks will produce a soup of unrivalled quality, and it is always better the next day, once the flavours have had a chance to mingle and mature.
+Ripe, plump, vividly coloured vegetables will produce a soup of unrivalled quality, and it is always better the next day, once the flavours have had a chance to mingle and mature.

-2 fat eggplants [aubergines/brinjals], or four smaller ones
+2 plump brinjals [aubergines/eggplants], or four smaller ones

 2 large, deep-red peppers [capsicums]